SaraAlfaraj/T5-BootCamp-SDAIA/Proposal.md

 # Investigation of Saudi Arabia COVID-19 Cases (Mar 2020 - Oct 2021)
-### By Sara Alfaraj | 3 Oct 2021
+Sara Alfaraj | 3 Oct 2021

+## Abstract
-A key aspect of this study is to investigate COVID-19 cases in Saudi Arabia, in order to predict the most common factors that lead to increase COVID-19 number of cases.
+The goal of this project was to investigate COVID-19 cases in Saudi Arabia.
+A key aspect of this study is to display the most common factors that lead to an increased COVID-19 number of cases, in addition, predict the number of cases on a certain date.
+First, I collect the data from The King Abdullah Petroleum Studies and Research Center.
+Then, apply feature engineering along with a random forest model to get the results.

-## Questions
+## Design
+This project discusses the questions below:
 - Are the different seasons and events (Summer, Winter, holidays, Eids...) affect the number of COVID-19 cases?
 - Do the numbers of COVID-19 cases differ between big/main cities and small cities?
 - What is the expected date of reaching zero cases?
-- Is the COVID-19 cases indicators expected to rise again after returning back to school ( at 31 Oct 2021)?
+- Is the COVID-19 cases indicators expected to rise again after returning to school ( at 31 Oct 2021)?

-## Data Description
+## Data
 - **The main data in this study obtained from The King Abdullah Petroleum Studies and Research Center [KAPSARC data portal](https://datasource.kapsarc.org/explore/dataset/saudi-arabia-coronavirus-disease-covid-19-situation/export/?disjunctive.daily_cumulative&disjunctive.indicator&disjunctive.event&disjunctive.city_en&disjunctive.region_en), which gathered by [Ministr of Helth in Saudi Arabia](https://covid19.moh.gov.sa/).**
   - Include these fetures:
     - Number of Cases (Daily / Cumulative)